jes/scamp-cpu/README.md

  - [ ] Serial port
  - [ ] Storage

-Future work:
+Apart from PCBs, other work includes:

- - [ ] get the PCBs manufactured
+ - [x] get the PCBs manufactured
+ - [ ] work out how to interface with storage and serial
  - [ ] assemble the computer inside a convenient case
  - [ ] write the bootloader ROM
  - [ ] write the "kernel"
- - [ ] write a compiler
+ - [x] write a compiler
  - [ ] write some applications
  - [ ] write an editor
  - [ ] make it self-host